Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier: Conclusion

 \section{Conclusion}

 This work has examined the performance of a SNAIL Parametric Amplifier operated as a source of single-mode vacuum squeezing under conditions representative of practical sensing and qubit-readout experiments.
-Previous work in Ref.~\cite{boutin_effect_2017} suggested that squeezing from a 3-wave mixing DPA is limited by parasitic Kerr nonlinearity.
-Although the SPA allows, in principle, for the suppression of Kerr nonlinearity through flux tuning, the measurements performed here did not reveal any operating points exhibiting significantly suppressed Kerr, or improvements in squeezing due to Kerr suppression.
-Across the full set of operating conditions explored, squeezing performance varied by only $\sim 1$~dB .
-This insensitivity is consistent with the theoretical prediction that Kerr affects squeezing only indirectly, through Stark-shift-induced limitations on the maximum achievable gain.
+For a fixed squeezing frequency, squeezing performance was explored over a range of detuning and pump power near the Kerr-free point of the SNAIL, where previous experiments reported improved compression power~\cite{spa2}.
+Although the SPA architecture in principle allows suppression of Kerr nonlinearity through flux tuning, the measurements did not reveal operating points with significantly reduced Kerr, nor any corresponding improvement in squeezing attributable to Kerr suppression.
+Across the full range of operating conditions studied, the squeezing measured at a downstream system was approximately 2 dB and varied by only about $1$~dB.

+Our results, together with the accompanying theoretical analysis, reinforce earlier theoretical conclusions in Ref.~\cite{boutinEffectHigherorderNonlinearities2017} that the Kerr nonlinearity $K$ alone does not ultimately determine squeezing performance.
+Instead, the relevant parameter is the ratio of Kerr strength to resonator linewidth, $K/\kappa$.
+In state‑of‑the‑art SPAs used for qubit readout, this ratio is typically on the order of $10^{-3}$, sufficiently small that squeezing is largely insensitive to the precise value of $K$.
+In this regime, Kerr influences squeezing only indirectly, through Stark‑shift‑induced limitations on the maximum achievable gain.
+In practice, gains exceeding $20$~dB are readily attainable, and Kerr therefore does not pose a significant limitation on squeezing.

-In contrast, an unexpected dependence of squeezing on detuning was observed.
-Squeezing was consistently highest near $\Delta=0$ and degraded with increasing $|\Delta|$.
-Theoretical analysis indicates that squeezing should be independent of detuning for devices tuned to the same gain, implying that the observed degradation arises from detuning-dependent changes of other SPA parameters such as the internal and external loss.
-Our results imply that, under realistic conditions, loss dominates over Kerr in determining the achievable squeezing level for current generation of SPA devices.
+In contrast to the weak dependence on Kerr, a clear and unexpected dependence of squeezing on detuning was observed.
+Squeezing was consistently maximal near $\Delta=0$ and degraded with increasing $|\Delta|$.
+Theory predicts that, for devices operated at the same gain, squeezing should be independent of detuning, implying that the observed degradation arises from detuning‑dependent variations in other device parameters, such as internal and external loss.
+These results indicate that, under realistic operating conditions, loss dominates over Kerr in determining the achievable squeezing level for the current generation of SPA devices.